 When I was 18 years old, I purchased my parent’s 1967 Cadillac sedan deville for $500.
 It was a massive car.
 The front grille, bumpers and trim were all made of chrome.
 It looked like a mobster's car with a huge trunk for, you know, "dead tings".
-It was a bit rusty all around the wheel panels but I had it fixed up for a new paint job.
+The car was rusted all around the wheel panels but I had it fixed up for a new paint job.
 I wanted to paint it black like a mobster’s limousine, but my parents insisted that I have it painted the original sea-foam green.
 I eventually agreed and it was done.
-There I was; a skinny teenager driving around in a great big Cadillac.
+There I was; a skinny teenager driving around in a giant green Cadillac.
 I looked like a member of the Peter Pan crime family.

-I could hardly afford to buy gas for the beast, so repairs and maintenance often included used parts and duct tape.
-I wasn't mechanically gifted.
+I could hardly afford to buy gas for the beast, so my repairs often included used parts and duct tape.
 When I got really stuck, I called our neighborhood friend, Jimmy, to help me.
 Jimmy was a teenage mechanical genius.
 Imagine "Doc", the professor from Back to the Future, as a very happy teenager and you'll have a good picture of Jim.

 I was at the counter, dreaming about a full tank of gas when a frantic woman comes running into the store screaming, “Help me!
 Some maniac just ran into my car and took off!”

 “What kind of car was it?” someone asks.
 “I think it was a Cadillac” she says.
 I didn’t panic yet, I mean; what are the chances that Jimmy had to move my car?
 Jimmy is a very capable driver.
 There are plenty of Cadillacs in the world.
 Yup, I was screwed.

 “What color was it?” someone asked.
 Then, a Christmas miracle, “I don’t know,” she says, “I’m color blind.

 " Hmmm", I thought, "maybe I am innocent".